JosephTseng1/sudoku-solver/README.md

 # sudoku-solver

+This AI python program uses backtracking along with forward checking, degree, and minimum remaining value heuristics to solve sudoku puzzles.

 Basically, to prepare the input file, you have to use spaces to separate the numbers.
 If a space is blank, it is 0, else there is a number.
 Make sure each row is on a different line.
 It is assumed to be digits from 0-9 and the dimensions are 9 X 9.
 Also, the input is assumed to be a text file.

 For example, “input_1.txt”, “file.txt”, etc.